cornwarecjp/amiko-pay/doc/manual.md

 This is unfinished and extremely experimental software; use at your own risk!
 At the moment, safety mechanisms (of any kind) are virtually absent, so the use of Amiko Pay can lead to loss of bitcoins.
+A list of known vulnerabilities is maintained in doc/vulnerabilities.md.

 If you still wish to continue, you should at least take the following precautions:

 * Use Amiko Pay only in combination with a Bitcoin wallet containing a very small amount of bitcoins.
 You should be prepared to lose all bitcoins in your wallet